Live inline validation informs users whether what they type is valid as they type.

 7. It's difficult to handle pre-populated fields

 Pre-populated fields cause trouble.
 Should we display them in the success state?
 If they appear to have been validated already, should we then hide the success message until they have left the field again?

 Some questions can be validated as the user types like typing a letter in a numerical input.
 But other types of questions can't be validated like this.
 This creates additional inconsistency.

 9. Some people might not notice the feedback

 Some people don't look at the screen as they type.
 So there's a chance the user won't notice the error.

 10. It forces users to switch contexts

-12. Problems for screen reader users
+11. Problems for screen reader users

-- Removing unnecessary fields
+- remove unnecessary fields

-In any case, designing the perfect inline validation experience is nigh on impossible.
+And in any case, designing the perfect inline validation experience is nigh on impossible.
 Any potential benefit is outweighed by the problems it introduces.